-into the future, with the majority of the increase after 2050.
-Figure 5: Projected frequency of the 'Very High Fire Danger Days' for Tasmania from 1961 to 2100 (Fox-Hughes et al.,
+High Fire Danger' from 1961 to 2100.
+Forest Fire Danger Index values will increase into the future, with the majority of the increase after 2050.

+Figure 5: Projected frequency of the 'Very High Fire Danger Days' for Tasmania from 1961 to 2100 (Fox-Hughes et al., 2015).

-8.4 Bushfire attack mechanisms
+Bushfire attack mechanisms

-Bushfire attack mechanisms that have the potential to impact a building where it can no longer provide a safe haven for occupants can be categorised into five key mechanisms:
+Bushfire attack mechanisms that have the potential to impact a building can be categorised into five key types:

-Smoke
+- Smoke

 - wind

 - embers

 - radiant heat

 - direct flame contact.

 The Australian Standard 3959 - 2018 Construction of buildings in bushfire-prone areas is primarily concerned with improving the ability of buildings in designated bushfire-prone areas to better withstand attack from bushfire thus giving a measure of protection to the building occupants (until the fire front passes) as well as to the building itself (Standards Australia Limited, 2011).
-An FFDI of 50 is used in Tasmania to determine the Bushfire Attack Level (BAL) for buildings that need to comply with this standard.
+The 'design fire' used in Tasmania to determine the Bushfire Attack Level (BAL) for buildings that need to comply with this standard remains unchanged with the adoption of the new AFDRS.

-8.5 Ignition history
+Ignition history

 The TFS database identified 3634 fire incidents within the Glenorchy LGA during the period August 1999 to February 2018.
 These have been summarised in table 1 and figure 6.
 Most incidents occurred within the urban landscape with few occurring within the Wellington Ranges or Mt Faulkner area.
-The data gives the impression bushfire ignitions deriving from passenger vehicle fires within the northern facing foot hills of Goat Hills (within the suburbs of Berridale and Collinsvale) pose a significant risk for potential bushfire ignitions (figure 7).
+The data gives the impression bushfire ignitions deriving from passenger vehicle fires within the northern facing foothills of Goat Hills (within the suburbs of Berridale and Collinsvale) pose a significant risk for potential bushfire ignitions (figure 7).